 Structure building for biomolecules is likely familiar to most VMD and NAMD users and the interested reader is referred to the in-depth treatment given in the other VMD and NAMD tutorials.
 Constructing models of solid-state inorganic systems, however, requires a slightly different approach.
 Therefore, we begin in the first unit by learning how to build models of synthetic devices, starting with only a crystal unit cell.
 We'll then add solution and end by simulating ionic current through a nanoscale pore in a crystalline membrane.
-The second unit will guide you through combining the biomolecule DNA with a crystalline membrane and simulating a DNA/device system relevant to current bionanotechnology research.
+The second unit will guide you through combining a biomolecule (DNA) with a crystalline membrane and simulating the resulting system.
 Many of the steps in this tutorial depend on the results of previous steps.
-If some steps fail and you would like to move on, exemplary output is available in bionano-tutorial-files/example-output/.
+If some steps are not completed and you would like to move on, exemplary output is available in bionano-tutorial-files/example-output/.